Better photos in the snow. And at the

 (density) is a good representation of the subject.

-That's why the snow and the auto in the
+That's why the snow and the card in the

 photo above look much too dark.
 The camera left the shutter

-open for less time than was really necessary, resulting in a "grey"
+less long than was really necessary, resulting in a "grey"

 The same thing happens at the beach,